 Applied Music Examination Requirements.
 All music majors participate in an applied music examination at least twice during the school year.
 See the Department of Music Student Handbook for full details.

 Ensemble Requirements.
-All music majors must enroll in a music ensemble (Wind Symphony, Symphony Orchestra, Sinfonietta, University Chorale, University Singers, Canta Bella, or Pioneer Men's Chorus) each semester of residence for a minimum of 8 credits.
+All music majors must enroll in a music ensemble (Wind Symphony, Symphony Orchestra, University Chorale, or University Singers) each semester of residence for a minimum of 8 credits.

 Minimum Passing Grades.
 No grade lower than a C in an applied lesson, ensemble, or music class will count towards fulfillment of degree or program requirements for the music major or music minor.
 This includes transfer music credits.